Q.How do I change my address?

 A new wall certificate is not issued when a name change occurs.
-If you need a new renewal card indicating your new name, you will need to submit a written request asking for a new renewal card and submit the $25 duplicate fee with the request.
-The new renewal card will be mailed to you.
+If you need a new renewal card indicating your new name, click Online Services at the top of this page.
+You will be redirected to the Board's online services website, then select Purchase Items from the menu bar.
+The duplicate renewal card will be mailed to you.

 Q.Can a resident prescribe?